-D.1.9 Letter D With Caron vs. Letter D With Hook
+D.1.9 Latin Small Letter D with Caron vs. Latin Small Letter D with Hook

 Hypothesis:

-Latin Small Letter Y and Latin Small Letter Y With Hook may be considered equivalent by readers and writers, since the extended hook may be another style of writing the caron in cursive hand-writing.
+Latin Small Letter D and Latin Small Letter D with Hook may be considered equivalent by readers and writers, since the extended hook may be another style of writing the caron in cursive hand-writing.

 Code Points Considered: